-Over the next 18 months, MSN will work with a number of local organizations to develop Community Supported Solar (CSS) projects based on the model pioneered at the Monadnock Food Co-op (Co-op).
+The Monadnock Sustainability Network (MSN) in collaboration with a number of local organizations is working to develop more Community Supported Solar (CSS) projects based on the model pioneered at the Monadnock Food Co-op (Co-op).
 This approach retains tax, investment, energy and labor dollars in the community while providing access to solar for those who often lack access.

-MSN’s approach relies on a locally owned LLC that develops and owns the project and sells electricity to the host via a Power Purchase Agreement.
-The LLC expects to sell the PV system to the Co-op within ten years.
-Based on this we have published the NH Community Supported Solar (NH CSS) Guide for others to use.
+MSN’s approach relies on a locally owned LLC that develops and owns the project and sells electricity to the host (Co-op) via a Power Purchase Agreement.
+The LLC expects to sell the PV system to the host within ten years.
+Based on this initial project MSN has published the NH Community Supported Solar (NH CSS) Guide for others to use.

 Preliminary Scoping Projects